roman-bezusiak/Project_sound/README.md

 #### Problem

-After some time **the program stops getting new data from the server**.
+After some time the program **stops getting new data** from the server.

 #### Solution